efJerryYang/efJerryYang/README.md

 ## About Me

 - I'm Jerry Yang, a CS student at HITSZ.
+I will start pursuing MS CSE (CS76) at UCSD in Fall 2024.
-- Currently focusing on operating system, have some knowledge about machine learning and networking.
+- Currently focusing on synthesis, have some knowledge about operating system and machine learning.
-- Interested in building a stock trading bot using automatic trading strategies.
+- Always interested in building a stock trading bot using automated trading strategies. <!-- You can find me @... in https://www.quantconnect.com/ -->

 ## GitHub Stats